A doctor once told me that no one gets through medical school without being at least a little obsessive-compulsive.

 These are a few of the many different conditions that I assist my patients with on a daily basis.
 I utilize a combination of insight oriented, mindfulness-based, and cognitive behavioral techniques to reduce symptoms and increase contentment.

 Most clients are seen without psychotropic medications.
-Those patients who determine with me that they might benefit from medication are referred to a board certified psychiatrist for evaluation and medication management.
+Those patients who determine with me that they might benefit from medication are referred to a board certified psychiatrist, advanced practice psychiatric nurse, or similar medical professional for evaluation and medication management.

 Telehealth tele health teletherapy tele therapy telecounseling LGBT LGBTQ+ LGBTQ Medicare United Aetna Cigna kinkfriendly kink-friendly agnostic atheist freethinking free thought freethought